Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

 \subsection{What Makes Psychiatry Different from Other Medicine Disciplines?}

 The nature and etiology of mental illnesses remain unclear and challenging to study.
 Psychiatric disorders are typically diagnosed according to a combination of clinical symptoms based on the Diagnostic and Statistical Manual of Mental Disorders (DSM) or the International Classiﬁcation of Diseases (ICD).
-Traditional studies for the neurobiology of psychiatric disorders have followed a categorical classification framework based on a case-control design whereby all patients with a given diagnosis are compared with healthy individuals.
+Traditional studies for the neurobiology of psychiatric disorders have followed a categorical classification framework using a case-control design whereby all patients with a given diagnosis are compared with healthy individuals.
 This framework largely relies on clinically derived diagnostic labels, assuming that a biomarker may differ enough between healthy people and patients.
-The symptom-based diagnosis covered hundreds of thousands of different symptom combinations, which has caused extensive clinical heterogeneity \cite{feczko2019heterogeneity,satterthwaite2020parsing}.
-It is increasingly recognized that existing clinical diagnostic categories could misrepresent the causes underlying mental disturbance and the case-control study design has limited strength in delineating the significant clinical and neurobiological heterogeneity of psychiatric disorders, thereby hindering the understanding of psychopathology and the search for biomarkers.
-Previous studies have broadly explored the group effects of neurobiology to explain its connection to behavior and disease on the populational level.
-The widely used group-level analyses do not fully capture individual variability, but this variability is crucial for developing personalized medicine and better understanding the neural correlates of individual brain abnormalities.
+The symptom-based diagnosis covered hundreds of thousands of different symptom combinations, which has caused extensive clinical heterogeneity \citep{feczko2019heterogeneity,satterthwaite2020parsing}.
+It is increasingly recognized that existing clinical diagnostic categories could misrepresent the causes underlying mental disturbance.
+The traditional case-control design has limited strengths in delineating the significant clinical and neurobiological heterogeneity of psychiatric disorders, thereby hindering the understanding of psychopathology and the search for biomarkers.
+On the other hand, previous studies have broadly explored the group effects of neurobiology to explain its connection to behavior and disease.
+Such group-level analyses cannot fully capture individual-level brain abnormality that is crucial for developing personalized medicine.
 In addition, many psychiatric disorders may be considered as falling along multiple dimensions.
-Co-occurrence of multiple psychiatric disorders might reflect different patterns of symptoms that result from shared risk factors and perhaps the same underlying disease processes.
+Co-occurrence of multiple psychiatric disorders might reflect different patterns of symptoms resulting from shared risk factors and perhaps the same underlying disease processes.
 The high comorbidity in these disorders significantly affects the characterization of psychopathology according to the traditional diagnostic categories.
-Conventional studies focusing on a single diagnostic domain will therefore prevent us from uncovering the neural correlates of comorbidity among multiple disorders and essentially identify the dimensions of neural circuits and behavioral phenotypes.
+Conventional studies focusing on a single diagnostic domain are therefore limited in uncovering the neural correlates of comorbidity among multiple disorders and identifying the dimensions of neural circuits and behavioral phenotypes.